faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 To install the docker engine.
 The Docker daemon relies on a OCI compliant runtime (invoked via the containerd daemon) as its interface to the Linux kernel namespaces, cgroups, and SELinux.

 {% shell_term $ %}
-sudo dnf install docker-ce docker-ce-cli containerd.io
+sudo dnf in docker-ce docker-ce-cli containerd.io
 {% endshell_term %}

 Afterwards you need to enable the backward compatability for Cgroups.
 Docker Engine on Linux relies on control groups (cgroups).
 A cgroup limits an application to a specific set of resources.
 Control groups allow Docker Engine to share available hardware resources to containers and optionally enforce limits and constraints.